 Are the resources available for mapping data to processes and physical sources?
 Institutional knowledge of the data is critical for building the data relationships and models that enable real-time analysis.
 Unfortunately, this is one of the most difficult attributes to objectively measure since the availability of resources can change during the course of the project.
 If personnel or documentation are not available, the manufacturer will need to perform data forensics to examine the data and build this knowledge base.

-By going through the audit process, manufacturers gain a better understanding of their current data landscape.
+By going through the assessment process, manufacturers gain a better understanding of their current data landscape.
 It also defines the requirements for using production data for real-time analysis.
-Performing an audit is the first step in building a data strategy.
+Performing an assessment is the first step in building a data strategy.

 Also, by simply understanding the characteristics that describe ‘ready’ data, manufacturing IT and operations teams can begin to implement simple changes in how data is captured and stored to improve future usability.

-You can download a copy of Sight Machine’s Data Readiness Audit here.
-For more information on how both manufacturing data readiness and data fitness can impact your projects, read our previous blog here.
+You can download a copy of Sight Machine’s Data Readiness Assessment here.
+For more information on how both manufacturing data readiness and data fitness can impact your projects, read a previous blog here.